bitwarden/help/_articles/hosting/install-on-premise.md

 ## Manual Docker Installations

-Using the provided installation script is the recommended approach for most users, however, you can also install Bitwarden manually using Docker and Docker Compose.
+Using the provided installation script is the recommended approach for most users, however, you can also install and configure Bitwarden manually using Docker and Docker Compose.
 A manual installation may be appropriate if you are intimately familiar with Docker technologies and desire more control over your Bitwarden installation.
-A manual installation follows most of the same steps that the installation script performs for your automatically.
+A manual installation follows most of the same steps that the installation script performs for you automatically.

 {% warning %}
 Manual installations are for advanced users only.